 - d.
-The engine for FWP-1 shall not have a nameplate power greater than the design capacity listed in Table 1.0 for FWP-1. - 5.1.3.
+The engine for FWP-1 shall not have a nameplate power greater than 240 bhp. - 5.1.3.
 The permittee shall operate the engine for the emergency generator (ID.
 EG-1) and firewater pump (FWP-1) in accordance with the following the requirements. - a.
 There is no time limit on the use of each engine in emergency situations.
-Each engine can operate for combined non-emergency purposes, which include maintenance and testing, and other non-emergency use for a maximum of 100 hours per year on a calendar year basis.
-For the non-emergency situations, each engine cannot be operated for peak shaving or non-emergency demand response, or to generate income for the facility to an electric gird or otherwise provide power as part of a financial arrangement with another entity.

-[40 CFR §§60.4211(f), (f)(1), & (f)(2)(i)]
+Each engine can operate for non-emergency purposes, which include maintenance and testing, and other non-emergency use for a maximum of 100 hours per year on a calendar year basis.
+For non-emergency situations, each engine cannot be operated for peak shaving or non-emergency demand response, or to generate income for the facility to an electric gird or otherwise provide power as part of a financial arrangement with another entity.
+[40 CFR §§60.4211(f), (f)(1), & (f)(2)(i)] - b.

-- b.
 Each engine shall be equipped with a non-resettable hour-meter prior to start-up.
 [40 CFR §60.4237(a)] - c.
 The permittee shall keep a maintenance plan and records of conducted maintenance and must, to the extent practicable, maintain and operate each engine and associated control device (if equipped) in a manner consistent with good air pollution control practice for minimizing emissions.